-Based on previous studies by Bollerslev (1986), Akgiray (1989), and Chiang e Doong (2001), we considered the possibility of existence of ARCH effects in the regression residuals obtained by OLS.
+Based on previous studies by Bollerslev (1986), Akgiray (1989), and Chiang and Doong (2001), we considered the possibility of existence of ARCH effects in the regression residuals obtained by OLS.
 Accordingly, we decided to apply the Engle (1982) test in the residuals of all 80 regressions, and we found the occurrence of these effects in 58 regressions.
 For this reason, we also decided to re-estimate these regressions using ARCH(1) or GARCH(1,1) models, according to equations (9) and (10) above.
 GARCH(1,1) models fitted better in 45 cases and ARCH(1) in 13 cases.
-We maintained the original regressions obtained by ARCH or GARCH have proved to be significantly superior to those estimated by OLS in terms of the t-test, the F test and R. White's (1980) residuals test did not reveal the existence of other heteroscedastic patterns besides ARCH processes.
+We maintained the original regressions by OLS for the 22 remaining regressions, which had shown no signs of heteroscedasticity.
+The regressions obtained by ARCH or GARCH have proved to be significantly superior to those estimated by OLS in terms of the t-test, the F test and R2.
+White's (1980) residuals test did not reveal the existence of other heteroscedastic patterns besides ARCH processes.